-Patients have a reasonable expectation that their doctor will follow the standard of care, make correct decisions and react quickly in the event of an emergency.
-When something goes wrong, patients are often left wondering how such a mistake happened.
+Patients have a reasonable expectation that their doctor provide an acceptable standard of care, make correct decisions and react quickly in the event of an emergency.
+When something goes wrong, patients are often left wondering how such a mistake could happen.
 At Dolt, Thompson, Shepherd & Conway, PSC, we help people who have been injured by medical malpractice.

 If you or someone you know has been seriously injured by an emergency room error, hospital negligence, or a doctor’s negligence, contact our Louisville medical malpractice attorneys.
 We offer a free initial consultation to discuss the advisability of filing a medical malpractice lawsuit.
 Our firm handles all cases on a contingent fee basis.

 Contact our Louisville medical malpractice attorneys today at (502) 242-8872 for your free consultation.

 What Are The Different Types Of Medical Malpractice?

 T.V. shows like House and Grey's Anatomy would lead us to believe that all medical errors are big and obvious, but that is not always the case.
 Many victims of medical malpractice don't even discover the error until months or years later when other symptoms present themselves.

 Below are some of the most common forms of medical malpractice: